 Art & Design Minor Advisor

-All applicants for admission to the Minor are required to submit three items to Professor Guen Montgomery:
+In addition to taking one prerequisite course, all applicants for admission to the Minor are required to submit a portfolio.

 Students who wish to substitute a course or cancel their minor should complete the Minor’s Modification Form (available as a .pdf below).